 My unit still needs to raise money – how can I fundraise while following government advice?

 My unit, district or county owns a building.
-Can I still rent this out to non-Girlguiding bookings while guiding is suspended?
+Can I still rent this out to non-Girlguiding bookings?

 Should I cancel events we've planned for later in the year?